flywheel-apps/GRP-14/README.md

 "remove_subjects_dir" so that Freesurfer's full output is not removed, there will be *very* many files in the output, which is probably not what you want.

-If the T1-weighted scans were acquired on a 3T scanner, set the "3T" configuration option.

 ### STATUS
 The status of the gear is saved as it is running in the analysis